What is a Drainage Protection Review?

 A Drainage Protection Review is required for any construction that needs a building permit on a lot of 5 acres or larger.

 Do I need a Drainage Protection Review before applying for a building permit?

 Yes, the Drainage Protection Review process must be completed BEFORE applying for a building permit.

 I am building on to my existing house.
 Do I need to go through this process?

 Additions that cause the footprint of the structure to change, or require excavation need to go through this process.

 State law requires the process to start no sooner than 7 days, and work completed no later than 30 days from receipt of the application.
 Delaware County Drainage Protection Reviews take an average of 7-10 days from receipt of the application.

 How do I apply?

-The applicant must come into the Delaware SWCD office to complete the forms.
-At that time, an appointment is arranged 7 or more days from the date the application is received.
+The applicant must visit the Delaware SWCD office to complete the forms.
+At that time, an appointment is arranged for 7 or more days from the date the application is received.
 A meeting confirmation notice will then be mailed which should be received within 3-5 days of the application date.
 When filling out the application, it is necessary to bring contact information (Name, Mailing Address, Phone Numbers) and Site Information (Site Address, Parcel Identification Number).
 It is also suggested that a site plan/sketch is provided so that the locations of buildings, driveways, etc. can be reviewed before the appointment.